+Subordination of the Class B

+Notes.
+Payments of interest on the

+class B notes will be subordinate to the

+payments of interest on the class A

+notes and to certain trust swap

+payments due to any swap counterparty.

-Subordination of the Class B Notes.
-Payments of interest on the class B notes will be subordinate to the payments of interest on the class A notes.
-Payments of principal on the class B notes will be subordinate to the payment of both interest and principal on the class A notes.
+In general, payments of principal on the

+class B notes will be subordinate to the payment of both interest and principal on the class A notes, trust swap payments due to any swap counterparty and any deposits required to be made into any supplemental interest account or any investment reserve account.
 See "Description of the Notes-The Notes-The Class B Notes-Subordination of the Class B Notes" in this prospectus supplement.

 Denominations.
-The class A notes will be available for purchase in minimum denominations of \$10,000 and additional increments of \$1,000.
-The class B notes will be available for purchase in minimum denominations of \$100,000 and additional increments of \$1,000.
+All classes of notes will be available for purchase in minimum denominations of \$100,000 and additional increments of \$1,000.
 All of the notes will be available only in book-entry form through The Depository Trust Company, Clearstream, Luxembourg and the Euroclear System.
 You will not receive a certificate representing your notes except in very limited circumstances.